How to Recognize and

 Don’t Take the Bait: How to Recognize and Avoid Phishing Scams

-Receive an unexpected text message?
-Think twice before clicking the link.
+Receive an unexpected call, text, or email?
+Think twice before responding.

 Recognizing Phishing Scams

-1. Scammers go “phishing” using emails, text messages, phone calls, and other communication forms, to trick you into sharing sensitive information, such as usernames, passwords, and credit card details.
+Scammers use emails, text messages, phone calls, and other message types, to trick you into sharing private information, such as usernames, passwords, and credit card details.
+Here are some signs the message you received may be phishing.

 1. Avoid clicking email and text links requesting personal information and never open unexpected attachments.